BleuBleu/FamiStudio/README.md

 - Low CPU usage (Direct2D for graphics, XAudio2 for audio, fairly well threaded)
 - Runs on top of Blargg's [Nes_Snd_Emu](http://www.slack.net/~ant/libs/audio.html#Nes_Snd_Emu "Nes_Snd_Emu").

-Limitations/Known Issues:
+Limitations / Known Issues:
 - No High-DPI support, any scaling larger than 100% will make the application look blurry
+- No PAL support
+- No copy-paste support (other than pattern instancing)
+- Lots of missing keyboard shortcuts (also no piano keyboard input)
-- MIDI support is barebone, notes are never stopped for example
+- MIDI support is barebone: it only uses device #0 and notes are never stopped
 - FamiTone2 export has not been extensively tested
 - The UI code is terrible

 ## Releases
 Version 1.0 is available for download in the Releases section.

 ## Getting Started
+Please check out the [Wiki](https://github.com/BleuBleu/FamiStudio/wiki) for instructions on how to use FamiStudio.

+## Compiling
 The solution/projects are in VS2017:
 - The main application is written in C#.
 - You will need C++ support installed if you plan to edit the DLL wrapper around Nes_Snd_Emu.